MarcelRosier/bdp_project/README.md

   df.country = pd.Categorical(df.country).codes
   ```
 - Feature/ Label split:
    We want to predict the number of suicides based on a set of input features.
+We experimented with choosing only a subset of available features but using all yielded the best results.
 Hence we chose:

   - Features:
      `['country', 'continent', 'sex', 'age', 'year',